c/o Spencer Landers

 Cyrus Yuen ’25 also found the charge letter troubling.
 A financial manager for the Wesleyan Sound Co-op, Yuen was responsible for bringing a sound set-up to the rally, and she stayed by the east entrance of the PAC during the entirety of the event, guarding the equipment.
 She was alerted to the event by another manager, and was told that a protest needed sound support.
 Yuen did not find this request odd, considering that Sound Co-op was approved to provide equipment for the Palestine Solidarity Encampment last spring.

-The following Monday, she learned that Sound Co-op policy states that students may not bring equipment to an unauthorized or impromptu event–effectively any event that is not approved through WesNest.
+The following Monday, an entirely new provision in Sound Co-op policy was created stating that students may not bring equipment to an unauthorized or impromptu event; these events are effectively any that are not approved through WesNest.
 The divestment rally was not approved through WesNest.
-Yuen was identified by PSafe logs.
-Sound Co-op members must sign out the equipment, considering its value, and Yuen’s name was found on the logs.
+Even though this provision was created after the fact, Yuen was still penalized.

 “The charge letter was sort of frightening,” Yuen said.
 “It just listed off a bunch of charges that I had nothing to do with.
 It said [I was] charged with disturbance of the peace, harassment and abuse, property disruptions…three of which I just didn’t do.
 I just supplied the equipment and stayed in one place.”